testCodeV01/soft_deleter/README.md

 end
 ```
 So, if you excute `user.soft_delete`, then associations books, and sections are delete soft.<br />
-And excute `user.restore`, then associations books, and sections are restored.
+And excute `user.restore`, then associations books, and sections are restored.<br />
+It works if dependent destroy description.
+If not, it doesn't work.

 ## Contributing